Frugal Mother’s Day Gifts that Will Score You Major Points

 Enter your email below and get it sent straight to your inbox.
 Plus, I’ll send you time- and money-saving tips every week!

 I did not like that answer.
 That answer took elbow grease.
-That answer was not as easy — or fun — as going to the store and plunking down some cash for a little trinket or a bottle of perfume.
+That answer was not as easy — or as fun — as going to the store and plunking down some cash for a little trinket or a bottle of perfume.
 That answer was not a quick fix.

 And we all know that our culture and our economy are hurting from too many years of quick fixes.
 Yes, yes, it is.

-So, today I propose 5 Mother’s Day gifts that won’t cost you much at all — at least not where your pocket book is concerned.
-They take elbow grease, effort, determination, and work.
+So, today I propose budget-friendly Mother’s Day gifts that won’t cost you much at all — at least not where your pocket book is concerned.
+They may take some effort and creativity.
 But, as I look through the list, I know my mother would be ecstatic.
-And I know that, as a mom, I would be, too.

 Feel free to pass this on to all the sons, daughter, and husbands out there. 🙂